 05 of 05

 When a leak in the sprinkler line is located in-ground, you'll first need to dig to unearth it.
 With a spade or flat-bladed shovel, carefully dig in the area of the suspected leak.
-Most lines are fairly shallow, but they may be as deep as eight inches.
+Some lines are fairly shallow, but they may be as deep as twelve inches.
 In some cases, they might be only two or three inches down.